realprogrammersusevim/realprogrammersusevim/README.md

 I'm Jonathan, a random guy who spends way to much time programming computers to do interesting stuff.
-Some of the things that currently interest me are Linux, creating a website, automating my Mac, doing funny stuff with Python and shell scripting, and the Bitcoin ecosystem.
+Some of the things that currently interest me are Linux, automating my Mac, doing funny stuff with Python and shell scripting, Rust, and the Bitcoin ecosystem.
 Outside of the digital universe I enjoy playing tennis and travelling.

 ---